Project Management

 Facilitating Project Progress - Tips for Meetings and Agendas

-The New York Times has a list of general tips that should be part of any meeting: Have a clear agenda, stick to the scheduled time, and ensure that everyone leaves the room knowing their next tasks.
+The fundamentals of running effective meetings apply to any team: a clear agenda, a kept time box, and a shared understanding of next tasks before anyone leaves the room.
 Those are valuable ideas, but given the complexity of architecture projects, the number of parties, and the software involved, here are some specific tips.

 Let's think of meetings in two ways: